List of New Zealand Test cricket records: Most runs in an innings

-The highest innings total scored in Test cricket came in the series between Sri Lanka and India in August 1997.
-Playing in the first Test at R. Premadasa Stadium in Colombo, the hosts posted a first innings total of 6/952d.
-This broke the longstanding record of 7/903d which England set against Australia in the final Test of the 1938 Ashes series at The Oval.
-The first Test of the 2018–19 series against the Bangladesh saw New Zealand set their highest innings total of 715/6d.
+The highest innings score by the Blackcaps is 715/6d in first Test of the 2018–19 series against Bangladesh 2019.

 Highest successful run chases

 New Zealand's highest fourth innings total is 451 all out in an unsuccessful run chase against England at Christchurch in March 2002.
 England had set a target of 549.
 New Zealand's highest successful run chase occurred against Pakistan at Christchurch in 1994.
 Pakistan had set New Zealand a target of 324.

 Fewest runs in an innings

 The lowest innings total scored in Test cricket came in the second Test of England's tour of New Zealand in March 1955.
 Trailing England by 46, New Zealand was bowled out in their second innings for 26 runs.

 Most runs conceded in an innings

 The highest innings total scored against New Zealand is by West Indies when they scored 660/5d in the second Test of the West Indies tour of New Zealand in 1995 at Basin Reserve.